All Episodes

 And they're taking all that money and giving it to people that are not working today and making everybody else who's working feel guilty about it.

-And they're silencing them, which is it's a big concern of mine when it comes down to inflation, printing money, all that stuff.
+And they're silencing them, which is, it's a big concern of mine when it comes down to inflation, printing money, all that stuff.

-there would be the whole thing that we can no longer have debates.
+And last but not least, the third concern I would put on there would be the whole thing that we can no longer have debates.

-Let me put it to you this way I asked this guy I said if if a 22 year old's watching this right now and I'm supporting capitalism you're selling communism if a 22 year old has a choice between being a Jeff Bezos, he goes and creates one and a half million jobs versus going and being the next revolutionary Stalin, which one's better for the world.
+If a 22-year-old has a choice between being a Jeff Bezos, he goes and creates one and a half million jobs versus going and being the next revolutionary Stalin, which one's better for the world?

-He says it's not even close, it's Stalin.
+He says, it's not even close.

-I said, Let me get this straight.
+I said, let me get this straight.

 He says, absolutely.